trusvik/terraform-cloudwatch-dashboard/README_en.md

     }
 ```

-This creates a new metric - of the type Gauge, which constantly reports how many bank accounts exist in the system
+This creates a new metric - of the type Gauge, which constantly reports how many bank accounts exist in the system by
+counting the size of the values in the map holding the accounts.

 ## Modify the MetricsConfig Class

-You need to modify the MetricsConfig class and use your own student name instead of glennbech in the code block
+You need to modify the MetricsConfig class and use your own name instead of glennbech in the code block

 ````java
  return new CloudWatchConfig() {